 Taking a Job with Less Money but More Freedom

-My current job is as an Education Officer at a Medical College.
-It isn’t the most exciting job in the world but the people are nice, the atmosphere is relaxed and I have flexi-hours.
-I can start anytime between 8am and 10am each day and as long as I do my 7 ½ hours of work per day, it doesn’t matter to my boss what hours I work.
-This allows me to finish early when needed, to take a long lunch or to fit in some hiking before work.
+I was allowed to start anytime between 8am and 10am each day and as long as I did my 7 ½ hours of work per day, it didn’t matter to my boss what hours I worked.
+This allowed me to finish early when needed, to take a long lunch or to fit in some hiking before work.

-What is the point of making lots of money if you don’t have an amazing life?
+What is the point of making lots of money if you don’t have time to enjoy it?
 I know not everyone has a choice and are just happy to have work at all but I did have a choice, and I don’t regret my decision to settle for a lower paying but less demanding job for a second.

 Fitting in Some Weekday Hiking

-On days when I don’t have as much time I do a 30-60 minute walk during my lunch break.
-My office is close to the Rocks and the Botanical Gardens and both are fantastic places to break up the work day and get some fresh air.
+On days when I didn’t have as much time I would take a 30-60 minute walk during my lunch break.
+My office was close to the Rocks and the Botanical Gardens in Sydney and both are fantastic places to break up the work day and get some fresh air.

 Live in a Place I Love